NuclearRazor/CSGOScraper/README.md

 ##  **Dependencies:**

-- telebot (if you want to use Telegram bot)
+- pyTelegramBotAPI (if you want to use Telegram bot)
 - cfscrape (for 'safely' get-requests)
+- requests
+- selenium
+- pandas
+- lxml

+*Project includes Dockerfile and requirements.txt

 ##  **Usage:**